DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 ## Prompt Construction

 When constructing the prompt, each section is labeled with the [label] format prior to the relevant information being provided.
-The prompt templaates have already been created by the supervisor and exist within this module.
+The prompt templates have already been created by the supervisor and exist within this module.

 In some cases, the LLM is called directly within the auto_workflow module.
 In